 This section describes how to configure the Target blocks in our example strategy diagram.
 Targets refers to routing target objects that exist in your Configuration Database.
 For example: Agent, Agent Group, ACD Queue, Place, Place Group, Route Point, Skill, or Variable.
-As described below, you select the target type in the Targets property.

 - 1. Click a Target block to cause the lower Properties tab to show fields.
-An alternative method is to right-click the block and select Show Properties View from the shortcut menu. - 2.
+An alternative method is to rightclick the block and select Show Properties View from the shortcut menu. - 2.
 In the Properties tab, opposite the Name property, type EnglishAgents.
 The name must start with an underscore or a letter. - 3.
 Click under Value opposite the Targets property to display the button. - 4.
 Click the button.
 The Targets dialog box opens. - 5.
 Click Add in the Targets dialog box. - 6.
 Click under Type to display a down arrow. - 7.
 Click the down arrow and select the target type.
 Available selections are: Agent, AgentGroup, ACDQueue, Place, PlaceGroup, RoutePoint, Skill, or Variable. - 8.
 Select AgentGroup.
 AgentGroup appears under Type. - 9.
 Click under the Name field to display the button.

-10. Click the button to bring up the Resource Finder.
+10. Click the button.
 Targets of type AgentGroup appear for selection.
 An example is shown below.